Maribbit/naive-history-data/CONTRIBUTING.md

 2. Click the pencil icon **Edit this file** (you must be logged in).
 3. Locate the event you want to improve.
 If it lacks references, add a `"reference"` array like the example above.
 4. Use the preview tab or copy the content to JSONLint to ensure the format is valid.
-5. Scroll down, write a descriptive commit message (e.g., "Add references for Han Dynasty event").
+5. Click **Commit changes**, write a descriptive commit message (e.g., "Add references for Han Dynasty event").
 6. Choose **Create a new branch for this commit** and keep the suggested name.
 7. Click **Propose changes**, then **Create pull request**.
 Add more details if necessary.